Stella Rochetich

 Stella Rochetich (Rome, Italy, 1997) is a multidisciplinary artist living and working in Rome.
 In 2018, she earned her BA in Painting from the Academy of Fine Arts in Rome, where she also completed her MA in Painting in 2021.
 That same year, she co-founded the artist-run space Porto Simpatica.
 Her research focuses primarily on the sense of smell, understood as an invisible thread weaving new imaginaries, where memory, identity, relationships, and archives intertwine.
 In 2024, she participated in the fourth edition of Lab For New Imaginations at MACRO - Museum of Contemporary Art, Rome and in the group exhibition Great Expectations at SPAZIOMENSA, both in Rome.
 Between 2024 and 2025, she is an artist-in-residence at the Cité Internationale Des Arts in Paris.

-Pratovecchio Stia, home to the Parco Nazionale delle Foreste Casentinesi, is located in the upper Casentino, near the sources of the Arno river.
-A land of castelli, pievi romaniche, terracotte robbiane, Dantean landscapes and small borghi surrounded by ancient forests, it preserves significant medieval traces: from the majestic Torre di Porciano to the Castello di Romena, mentioned by Dante in the 30th canto of the Inferno, to the Palagio Fiorentino in Stia, now housing a contemporary art collection.
+Pratovecchio Stia, home to the Parco Nazionale delle Foreste Casentinesi, stands near the source of the Arno river.
+A land of castles, Romanesque churches, Della Robbia terracottas, and ancient forests, it preserves important medieval landmarks such as the Torre di Porciano, Castello di Romena—mentioned by Dante—and the Palagio Fiorentino, now a venue for contemporary art.

-Borghi, piazze and portici define the center of Pratovecchio, whose architecture reflects a long history of faith, evident in places like the Monastero di San Giovanni Evangelista and the Propositura del Santissimo Nome di Gesù.
-Nearby, the Pieve di San Pietro a Romena stands as one of the most remarkable examples of Romanesque architecture in Casentino.
+Its architecture reflects a deep spiritual history, seen in the Monastero di San Giovanni Evangelista and the Propositura del SS.
+Nome di Gesù.
+Nearby, the Pieve di San Pietro a Romena is among the finest examples of Casentino Romanesque style.

-The center of Stia unfolds around the beautiful Piazza Tanucci, overlooked by the Romanesque Pieve di Santa Maria Assunta, which houses works by Bicci di Lorenzo and Andrea della Robbia, whose glazed terracottas are also preserved in the 15th-century Santuario di Santa Maria delle Grazie, built along the road to Mugello, 4 km from Stia.
+Stia’s center is marked by Piazza Tanucci and the Pieve di Santa Maria Assunta, which houses works by Bicci di Lorenzo and Andrea della Robbia, also featured in the Santuario di Santa Maria delle Grazie.

 Gabriele Tosi (IT, 1987) is a cultural curator and manager.
 He combines theoretical and organizational insight with an experimental and hands-on approach.
 He co-manages the organizations Toast Project in Florence and Megadue in Bologna, active in the independent scene.
 He curates “Climatica” (Alchemilla, Bologna) and he teaches at Istituto Marangoni in Florence.